Art & Art History Courses

 Offered: fall and spring

-ARH 2530 SURVEY OF ART HISTORY I (3 credits)
+ARH 2530 SURVEY OF ART HISTORY I (3) (GP)

-(GP) A study of artistic trends in painting, sculpture, and architecture of European and Non-Western art from Prehistoric times to the thirteenth century.
+A study of artistic trends in painting, sculpture, and architecture of European and Non-Western art from Prehistoric times to the thirteenth century.
 The student will be able to identify works of art in their cultural contexts, stylistic characteristics, themes, and studio processes.
-Required fine arts core course for all art, art education, and graphic design majors
+Required fine arts core course for all art, art education, and graphic design majors.

 Prerequisites: ENG 1010 strongly recommended

-ARH 2540 SURVEY OF ART HISTORY II (3 credits)
+ARH 2540 SURVEY OF ART HISTORY II (3)

 A study of western trends in the history of painting, sculpture, and architecture from the 14th through early twentieth centuries.
-Students will be able to identify works of art in proper historical and cultural contexts, and by stylistic characteristics, themes, and the studio processes
+Students will be able to identify works of art in proper historical and cultural contexts, and by stylistic characteristics, themes, and the studio processes.

 Prerequisites: ENG 1010 strongly recommended

-Major developments of western painting, sculpture and architecture from early fourteenth through mid-eighteenth centuries, with emphasis on regional European stylistic trends and developments.
+Major developments of western painting, sculpture, and architecture from early fourteenth through mid-eighteenth centuries, with emphasis on regional European stylistic trends and developments.
 A research paper is required.
+Prerequisites: ENG 1040, or permission of the instructor

 Major developments of mainstream modern art from late eighteenth to early 20th centuries, with emphasis on stylistic trends and developments of major European and American art movements in painting, sculpture, and architecture.
 A research paper is required.